F5Networks/f5-ci-docs/docs/marathon/index.rst

 The |asp| collects traffic statistics for the Applications it load balances; these stats are either logged locally or sent to an external analytics application.
 You can set the location and type of the analytics application using the ``ASP_DEFAULT_STATS_URL`` label.

-.. seealso:: :ref:`Export ASP Stats to an analytics provider <tbd>`
+.. todo:: add "Export ASP Stats to an analytics provider"

 .. [#overridelabel] See the |aspm| `configuration parameters <tbd>`_ table.